-In this paper, we investigate a mechanism that gives rise to benign overfitting in wide, deep neural networks that we call \emph{representation mitosis}.
-In Fig.~\ref{fig:mitosis_cartoon} we illustrate this mechanism for a family of neural networks that can be considered examples of interpolating classifiers.
-We train a set of increasingly wide DenseNet40s~\citep{huang2017densely} on CIFAR10~\citep{krizhevsky2009learning}.
-Consistently with \textcite{zagoruyko2016wide}, we find that their performance improves continuously with width.
-In particular, the blue line in Fig.~\ref{fig:mitosis_cartoon} shows how the average classification error (denoted $\mathrm{error}$) approaches the performance of a large ensemble of networks (denoted $\mathrm{error}_\infty$) as the width of the network increases \citep{geiger2020scaling}.
-For simplicity we will refer to the width $W$ of last hidden representation as the width the network.
-When $W$ is greater than 350 a network becomes wide enough to reach zero training error (see Fig \ref{fig:app_densenet}-c in Sec \ref{sec:additional_experiments} ) and the error decays approximately as~$W^{\nicefrac{-1}{2}}$.
-We make our key observation by performing the following experiment: we randomly select a number $w_c$ of neurons from the last hidden layer of the widest DenseNet40, and remove all the other neurons from that layer as well as their connections.
-We then evaluate the performance of this ``chunk'' of $w_c$ neurons, \emph{without} retraining the network.
-The performance of chunks of varying sizes is shown in the same figure in orange.
-There are clearly two regimes: for small chunks, the error decays faster than $w_c^{\nicefrac{-1}{2}}$, while beyond a critical chunk size $w_c^*$ (shaded area), the error of a chunk of $w_c$ neurons is roughly the same as the one of a full network with $w_c$ neurons.
+We make our key observation by performing the following experiment: we randomly select a number $w_c$ of neurons from the last hidden layer of the widest DenseNet40 and remove all the other neurons from that layer as well as their connections (Fig. \ref{fig:cartoon_}-a).
+We then evaluate the performance of this chunk of $w_c$ neurons, \emph{without} retraining the network.
+The orange profile of Fig. \ref{fig:cartoon_}-b shows the test error of \emph{chunks} of varying sizes.
+There are two regimes: for small chunks, the error decays faster than $w_c^{\nicefrac{-1}{2}}$, while beyond a critical chunk size $w_c^*$ (shaded area), the error of a chunk of $w_c$ neurons is roughly the same as the one of a full network with $w_c$ neurons.
 Furthermore, the error of the chunks decays with the same power-law $w_c^{\nicefrac{-1}{2}}$ beyond this critical chunk size.